diegojromerolopez/congolway/README.md

 * Implement Grid as a sparse matrix.
 * Continous integration.
 * Read zipped files.
-* Allow extracting size from grid.
+* Allow extracting size from grid. *Is it really needed, though?*
 * ~~Parallelize.~~
 * Serve in a http server.